 JURASSIC PARK: TRESPASSER: Take the role of Anne, sole survivor of a plane crash on the deadly Isla Sorna.
 Explore a lost world where dinosaurs have retaken their heritage.
 No conspiracies, no secrets, no big epic story.
 Just survival.
 Are you resourceful enough to get back to civilisation?

 JURASSIC PARK: THE GAME: Press the flashing buttons when we tell you, bitch.

 See?
 Much more appropriate.
 Unfortunately, the concept is as good as Trespasser gets.
-It does have its fans, some of them spectacularly hardcore - and far be it from me to call them deranged, mental and objectively wrong - but it's a game that sticks in the memory far more for being quirky that being good.
+It does have its fans, some of them spectacularly hardcore—and far be it from me to call them deranged and objectively wrong—but it's a game that sticks in the memory more for being quirky than being good.
 Case in point, the health meter.
 Trespasser wanted to be a completely immersive experience.
-Do you have handy bars in front of your face?
+Do you have hit point bars in front of your face?
 No. Nor does Anne.
 Instead, you have to sneak regular glances at a magic tattoo, which reddens as you take damage.
 And where is that magic tattoo, you ask?

 This approach to realism undercut by both reliance on magic, and being the only game in history where I've felt I should apologise to the main character for checking her... uh... vital statistics, quickly becomes an albatross around Trespasser's neck.
 Much as it can't give you a health counter, it can't show you how much ammo you have either.
 Instead, you're reliant on Anne keeping you up to date as she picks up new guns and shoots at raptors, calmly intoning 'four shots left' in life and death situations, as well as try to remember the last number between the scattered action sequences.